thacuber2a03/thacuber2a03.github.io/things/bookmarks.md

 - [Threaded code explained in C, by dramforever](https://dram.page/p/threaded-code). note, this link doesn't talk about multi-threaded programming, it talks about [threaded code](https://en.wikipedia.org/wiki/Threaded_code) which is a whole nother thing.

+- [6502 Instruction Set](http://www.6502.org/users/obelisk/6502/instructions.html): A detailed listing of all instructions and their actions/side effects in the MOS 6502 microprocessor.

 <h2 id="proglangs">programming languages</h2>

 - [Wren](https://wren.io/): an elegant, object oriented programming language implemented in "around 4000 semicolons".